ido-ofir/core/README.md

 ```
 the object that you pass to `core.Component` ( or return from the callback ) is the same object that you would have passed to `React.createClass`. there are a few enhancments that you can use when creating components with `core.Component`. see below for more details.

-### Application state
+## Application state

-The core handles the application's state using a <a href="https://github.com/Yomguithereal/baobab" target="_blank">Baobab</a> tree. a Baobab tree is a persistent and immutable data structure, which is important for performance optimizations and general application health.
-Baobab also provides some useful features, such as undo and redo, out of the box.</div>
+The core handles the application's state using a <a href="https://github.com/Yomguithereal/baobab" target="_blank">Baobab</a> tree. a Baobab tree is a persistent and immutable data structure.

-#### Accessing the Baobab tree
+### Accessing the Baobab tree
-The core instantiates a single tree to handle all of the app's state, and exposes it as `core.tree`.
+The core instantiates a single tree to handle all of the app's state. it is accessible as `core.tree`.
 ```js
 var data = core.tree.get();
 ```
+if you look at `data` you will notice that there is a `core` object on it. this is where the core keeps all the data that it manages internally, such as forms and routing state. the rest of the tree is initially empty and you can put whatever you like on it.
+##### because Baobab is immutable, `data` is <b>your app's state at a specific point in time</b>.

+### Bindings
-apart from the api of the tree itself, the core provides several methods for creating bindings to this state.
+apart from the api of the tree itself, the core provides some methods for creating bindings to this state.

 for the simplest binding, use the `core.watch` method: